ntsd/ntsd.github.io-old/_posts/2020-2-9-aria2-max-connections-per-server.md

 published: true
 ---

-There's maximum 16 connection hard code in aria2 so when I want to split more connection I need to edit a line of code and recompile it
+There's a maximum number 16 connections hard code in aria2 so when I want to add more connections I need to edit a line of code and recompile it

 ## Edit max connections per server